cilium/cilium/Documentation/concepts/kubernetes/concepts.rst

 Networking For Existing Pods
 ============================

-In case pods were already running before the Cilium `DaemonSet` was deployed, these pods will still be connected using the previous networking plugin according to the CNI configuration.
+In case pods were already running before the Cilium :term:`DaemonSet` was deployed, these pods will still be connected using the previous networking plugin according to the CNI configuration.
 A typical example for this is the ``kube-dns`` service which runs in the ``kube-system`` namespace by default.